-Your AC’s fan and compressor run at low speed for the dehumidification to take place, but the unit does not blow out any cold air.
+Your AC’s fan and compressor run at low speed for the dehumidification to take place, but the unit does not blow out much cold air.
 Instead, the absorbed moisture condenses on the unit’s evaporator, and dry air is released into the room.
 This mode keeps the area cool & dry and refreshes the air in a humid climate.

-Since there is no actual ‘cooling’ taking place and your AC’s fan is running on low, the dry mode in your AC definitely saves energy.
+Since there is no intensive ‘cooling’ taking place and your AC’s fan is running on low, the dry mode in your AC definitely saves energy.
 If it’s not very hot and you just want to control the humidity in your room, opting for the dry mode over the cool mode is an energy-saving option.

 Dry Mode vs. Cool Mode on Your AC

 As evident by the name, the cool mode cools the air!
 This is the mode you must be most familiar with.
 It turns on the compressor and blows out cool air into the room.
 Energy expenditure of cool mode is dependent upon the temperature of your air conditioner along with the fan settings.

 Your best choice to make any mini-split, window,

 or portable AC smart.
 Enhance your comfort and savings.

 On the contrary, the dry mode of an AC’s intended purpose is not to introduce cold air into the room.
 It removes the excess moisture.
 This mode is convenient when you are in a moderate climate zone or if the temperature is not that hot, but humidity levels are high.
 An added advantage is that the dry mode in AC is much less energy-intensive than the cool mode.